sparkflows/sparkflows-docs/docs/installation/installation/load-sample-projects.rst

-Load Example Project
+Load Sample Projects
 ====================

-Fire Insights comes with a number of sample projects, which showcases funtionalities and provides accelerators to build usecases.
+Sparkflows comes with a number of sample projects, which showcases funtionalities and provides accelerators to build usecases.

 Below are steps on how to load sample projects: